polpielladev/polpiella.dev/src/pages/making-a-serverless-swift-function-with-fastly-and-upstash.md

 ## Retrieving path parameters

-Before retrieving a URL for a given key, we need to find out which URL the user wants to retrieve.
-As I said earlier, we need to get the first path parameter from the request URL and use it to query [Upstash](https://upstash.com) for a destination to redirect to.
-Furthermore, we only want to listen for routes with single path parameter and return a `404` not found error in any other case.
+Before retrieving a URL for a given key, we need to find out which URL the user wants to retrieve by its shortened name.
+As I said earlier, we need to get the first path parameter from the request's URL and use it to query [Upstash](https://upstash.com) for a destination to redirect to.
+Furthermore, we only want to listen for routes with a single path parameter and return a `404` not found error in any other case.

-[Compute](https://github.com/swift-cloud/Compute) provides a routing mechanism very similar to [Vapor's routing-kit](https://github.com/vapor/routing-kit) which allows us to implement the logic I have just described.
+[Compute](https://github.com/swift-cloud/Compute) provides a routing mechanism very similar to [Vapor's routing-kit](https://github.com/vapor/routing-kit) which allows us to implement the logic we need for the URL shortener service.
 The app can define routes and provide specific handlers for each of these through a `Router` instance.
 If you come from a web development background, this is very similar to frameworks such as [hono](https://honojs.dev) or [express](https://expressjs.com).

 The URL shortener API will have a single route and will only listen for `'GET'` request on routes with a single path component: